jkeane13/quick-timer/c_version/Readme.md

 ## Current Features
 - Prompts for seconds, then sounds out an alarm when the timer is done
+- Alerts will work for Mac and Linux.
+However Linux will need to have `mpg123` installed to be able to play mp3 files

 ## Future planned features
 - Alarm Noise for Windows